Keyboard shortcuts

 What It Computes

-The example builds a two-dimensional QTT, creates an affine operator, applies it to the QTT, and compares the transformed values with a direct reference.
+The example builds a two-dimensional QTT, creates affine operators, applies them to the QTT, and compares the transformed values with direct references.
+The anti-periodic pullback matches the periodic wrap except that the region x + y >= N is multiplied by -1.

 Affine transformed values